Agent-Oriented Planning in Multi-Agent Systems: Experiments

 \subsection{Settings}

 \paragraph{Datasets \& Evaluations} We conduct experiments based on a numerical reasoning dataset~\citep{kim2024husky}, which necessitates the collaboration of multiple agents in resolving the queries.
 For example, a query can be ``If Sarah wants to buy one BMW X5 and one Tesla Model 3, how much more would she need to pay to buy the BMW X5 compared to the Tesla Model 3?''
 To resolve this query, we first need to search for the prices of the BMW X5 and Tesla Model 3, and then calculate the price difference between them.
-Following previous study~\citep{kim2024husky}, we construct a training dataset consisting of 1,440 queries, along with an annotated test dataset consisting of 292 queries.
-Note that the topics in the training dataset and test dataset may vary slightly.
+Following previous study~\citep{kim2024husky}, we adopt Husky-QA, which consists of 1,440 queries in the training data and 292 queries in the test data.
+Besides, we also provide more experimental results on the decontextualized versions of a subset of DROP~\citep{DROP} and IIRC~\citep{IIRC} in Appendix~\ref{app:exp_more_datasets}.

-For quantification comparisons, we provide instructions to GPT-4o \citep{openai20244o} for assisting in judging whether the execution results align with the ground truth, and calculate the accuracy as the evaluation metrics.
+For quantification comparisons, we provide instructions to GPT-4o \citep{openai20244o} for assisting in judging whether the execution results align with the ground truth and calculate accuracy as the evaluation metric.
 The prompt used for evaluation can be found in Appendix~\ref{evaluation}.

-\paragraph{Involving Agents} In the experiments, the multi-agent system includes a meta-agent and several diverse agents, including a code agent, math agent, search agent, and commonsense agent.
-The descriptions of these agents, which are similar to those in previous studies~\citep{kim2024husky} for a fair comparison, are shown below: